LIGHT MATTERS

 Where·It·All·Began#

-From September to November 2025, an open showroom took shape in a centrally located storefront in Kassel: the Treasure Chest.
-In collaboration with journalist and podcaster Amira El Ahl, conversations, photographs, and audio recordings were created with women with migration histories.
+From September to November 2025, a temporary open showroom was established in a centrally located former retail space in Kassel: the Treasure Chest.

 The·Exhibition·at·the·Kasseler Kunstverein¶